Submit Your Information: Johns - GuruFocus.com

-SAN DIEGO, Feb.
-24, 2023 (GLOBE NEWSWIRE) -- Shareholder rights law firm Johnson Fistel, LLP announces that a class action lawsuit has commenced on behalf of investors of Terran Orbital Inc., ("Terran") (: LLAP).
-The class action is on behalf of shareholders who purchased Terran securities who purchased their stock before March 28, 2022 (the "Class Period".
-Investors are hereby notified that they have until April 18, 2023, to move the Court to serve as lead plaintiff in this action.
+SAN DIEGO, March 01, 2023 (GLOBE NEWSWIRE) -- Shareholder rights law firm Johnson Fistel, LLP announces that a class action lawsuit has commenced on behalf of investors of Cognyte Software LTD ( CGNT) ("Cognyte" or the "Company").
+The class action is on behalf of shareholders who purchased Cognyte common stock between February 2, 2021 and June 28, 2022, inclusive (the "Class Period").
+Investors are hereby notified that they have until May 1, 2023, to move the Court to serve as lead plaintiff in this action.

 What actions may I take at this time?
 If you suffered a loss and are interested in learning more about being a lead plaintiff, please contact Jim Baker ([email protected]) by email or phone at 619-814-4471.
 If emailing, please include a phone number.